 The difference I think was people were eager to help the Jews for they saw the Jewish people as victims, and not just that but they were no different from how they saw them self, human beings.
 While some Turkish people thought Armenians deserved what they got, as others felt if Armenians wanted to live bad enough they could just convert to Islam.

-better do you think is found in the racist, nationalistic majority who has right along supported policies where non-Muslims were not entitled to the same rights the Muslims had.
-For non-Muslims in Turkey like Laki Vinga, a Turkish Greek who is the first non-Turkish Muslim who only recently became a member of the General Directorate of Foundations — an institution attached to the Prime Minister’s Office
+For non-Muslims in Turkey like Laki Vigna, a Turkish Greek who is the first non-Turkish Muslim who only recently became a member of the General Directorate of Foundations — an institution attached to the Prime Minister’s Office

-” This would obviously be a significant step forward for Turkish citizens, who just like Laki Vinga “hope” for simple things like democracy.
+” This would obviously be a significant step forward for Turkish citizens, who just like Laki Vigna “hope” for simple things like democracy.

 Turkey should feel very grateful for having minorities that are tolerant of their government’s ongoing discrimination against them.
-Libya, and Syria are good reminders of what comes after tolerance, something Turkish government should keep in mind, for an uprising would only be par for the course for them..
-Erdogan of course would immediately resign from office, yeah, now that is as about unlikely as his not sticking his foot in his mouth first..
+Libya and Syria are good reminders of what comes after tolerance, something the Turkish government should keep in mind, for an uprising would only be par for the course for them..
+Erdogan, of course, would immediately resign from office, yeah, now that is as about unlikely as his not sticking his foot in his mouth first.

-Anyhow what insurance does non-Muslims like Laki Vinga have the Turkish Constitution will be upheld by the same racist system that supported discrimination of minorities.
-Never mind the racist, nationalistic majority, who wants a turkified, Turkey, a collective encrusted in them like a fungi who unlikely will embrace equality but more apt to beat it with a stick..
-Continue reading “The Ottoman Empire may long been dead, but the discrimination and oppression it inflicted continues..”
+Anyhow, what insurance does non-Muslims like Laki Vigna have the Turkish Constitution will be upheld by the same racist system that supported discrimination of minorities.
+Never mind the racist, nationalistic majority, who wants a Turkified, Turkey, a collective encrusted in them like a fungus who unlikely will embrace equality but more apt to beat it with a stick… Continue reading “The Ottoman Empire may long been dead, but the discrimination and oppression it inflicted continues..”